jazz-soft/alltag/README.md

 #### alltag.not(x)

-Return an inversion of expression `x`
+Return inversion of expression `x`.

 #### alltag.and(x, y)